-(a) The bar examining committee shall certify to the clerk of the superior court for the Judicial District where the applicant has his or her correspondence address the names of any such applicants recommended by it for admission to the bar and shall notify the applicants of its decision.

-(b) The bar examining committee may, in light of the physical or mental disability of a candidate that has caused conduct or behavior that would otherwise have rendered the candidate currently unfit to practice law, determine that it will only recommend an applicant for admission to the bar conditional upon the applicant's compliance with conditions prescribed by the committee relevant to the disability and the fitness of the applicant.
+- (a) The bar examining committee shall certify [to the clerk of the Superior Court for the Judicial District where the applicant has his or her correspondence address] the names of [any such] applicants recommended by it for admission to the bar and shall notify the applicants of its decision. - (b) The bar examining committee may, in light of the health diagnosis, treatment, or drug or alcohol dependence of an applicant that has caused conduct or behavior that would otherwise have rendered the applicant currently unfit to practice law, determine that it will only recommend an applicant for admission to the bar conditional upon the applicant's compliance with conditions prescribed by the committee relevant to the health diagnosis, treatment, or drug or alcohol dependence or fitness of the applicant.
 Such determination shall be made after a hearing on the record is conducted by the committee or a panel thereof consisting of at least three members appointed by the chair, unless such hearing is waived by the applicant.
 Such conditions shall be tailored to detect recurrence of the conduct or behavior which could render an applicant unfit to practice law or pose a risk to clients or the public and to encourage continued treatment, abstinence, or other support.
-The conditional admission period shall not exceed five years, unless the conditionally-admitted attorney fails to comply with the conditions of admission, and the committee or the court determines, in accordance with the procedures set forth in section 2-11, that a further period of conditional admission is necessary.
+The conditional admission period shall not exceed five years, unless the conditionally admitted attorney fails to comply with the conditions of admission, and the committee or the court determines, in accordance with the procedures set forth in Section 2-11, that a further period of conditional admission is necessary.
 The committee shall notify the applicant by mail of its decision and that the applicant must sign an agreement with the committee under oath affirming acceptance of such conditions and that the applicant will comply with them.
 Upon receipt of this agreement from the applicant, duly executed, the committee shall recommend the applicant for admission to the bar as provided herein.
 The committee shall forward a copy of the agreement to the statewide bar counsel, who shall be considered a party for purposes of defending an appeal under Section 2-11A.

 Sec.
 2-10.
-ADMISSION BY SUPERIOR COURT: ADMISSION IN ABSENTIA
+Admission by Superior Court: Admission in Absentia

-(a) Each applicant who shall be recommended for admission to the bar, except under subsection (c) of this rule, shall present himself or herself to the superior court, or to either the supreme court or the appellate court sitting as the superior court, at such place and at such time as shall be prescribed by the bar examining committee, or shall be prescribed by the supreme court or the appellate court, and such court may then, upon motion, admit such person as an attorney.
+- (a) Each applicant who shall be recommended for admission to the bar, except under subsection (c), shall present himself or herself to the Superior Court, or to either the Supreme Court or the Appellate Court sitting as the Superior Court, at such place and at such time as shall be prescribed by the bar examining committee, or shall be prescribed by the Supreme Court or the Appellate Court, and such court may then, upon motion, admit such person as an attorney.
 The administrative director shall give notice to each clerk of the names of the newly admitted attorneys.
-At the time such applicant is admitted as an attorney the applicant shall be sworn as a commissioner of the superior court. (b) The administrative judge of said judicial district or a designee or the chief justice of the supreme court or a designee or the chief judge of the appellate court or a designee may deliver an address to the applicants so admitted respecting their duties and responsibilities as attorneys.
+At the time such applicant is admitted as an attorney, the applicant shall be sworn as a Commissioner of the Superior Court. - (b) The administrative judge of said judicial district or a designee or the chief justice of the Supreme Court or a designee or the chief judge of the Appellate Court or a designee may deliver an address to the applicants so admitted respecting their duties and responsibilities as attorneys.